decentraland/old-documentation/_posts/deploy/2018-01-01-deploy-to-now.md

     npm install -g now
     ```

-2. Run the following command form the scene folder:
+2. Run the following command form the scene's `export` folder (that you created with the `dcl export` command):

    ```
    npm run deploy:now